open-forest-observatory/ofo-argo/README.md

 The current version will output Metashape imagery products to the S3 bucket `ofo-internal`.

-An additional 'post-processing' step is under development.
+An additional ['post-processing'](/postprocess_docker) step is under development.
 A standalone docker image has been created that takes Metashape products in the S3 bucket and does a series of addtional steps including the creation of a canopy height model, converting all tifs to COGs, and the creation of thumbnails for each .tif product.
-All of the final products and report are uploaded to S3 bucket `ofo-public`. [here](/postprocess_docker)
+All of the final products and report are uploaded to S3 bucket `ofo-public`.
+This docker image has NOT been incorporated into the argo workflow yet.

 <br/>